-I haven’t received any order confirmation Email.
+I haven’t received any order confirmation or shipment confirmation emails.
 Did you receive my order?
+Was my order shipped?

 When will my order be shipped?

-Our normal shipping days are Mondays and Tuesday.
-After your order has been shipped it will arrive in 2-3 days (most of the time in 2 days).
+Our regular shipping days are Mondays and Tuesdays, and sometimes Wednesdays.
+Occasionally we may send out orders on Saturday for Monday/Tuesday delivery.
+After your order has been shipped it will arrive usually arrive in 2-3 days.
 You will receive an email notification with a tracking number once your order has been dispatched.
 Make sure to check your Spam/Junk folder frequently after ordering as notification emails may end up there.

 What shipping carrier and service do you use?